-Do your senses inform and enrich you?
+Do your senses inform you?

 Do you eat and drink to maximize function and performance?

 Do you move to enhance flexibility, mobility, posture, and strength?

 Do you regulate your emotions in order to respect your boundaries and the boundaries of others?

 Do you integrate brain health into your daily rituals?

 Do you listen to others in an effort to interact effectively with them?

 Do you develop and nurture your relationships?

 Do you know your purpose?
 What are your gifts?
 Who needs them?